 Admissions contact: Dr Eric Sie – [email protected], 020 8872 8007

-John Lyons Charity Bursaries: for boys who require substantial financial support; have been resident in Barnet, Brent, Camden, the City of London, Ealing, Harrow, Hammersmith and Fulham, Kensington and Chelsea, or Westminster for more than two years; and are at least Key Stage 2 achieving a minimum score of 110 (if they are in a state primary school) or expected to achieve at least 70% as an average pass mark at Common Entrance (if they are at a prep school).
+John Lyon’s Charity Bursaries: for boys who have lived in the boroughs of Barnet, Brent, Camden, the City of London, Ealing, Harrow, Hammersmith and Fulham, Kensington and Chelsea, or Westminster for more than two years and are achieving a minimum score of 110 at Key Stage 2 (primary school applicants) or are expected to achieve 70% or more in the Common Entrance (prep school applicants)

-Peter Beckwith Scholarships: for boys who require substantial financial support; show significant potential in sport, music, drama or some other creative activity; and are of a standard that might ultimately lead to Oxbridge admission.
+Peter Beckwith Scholarships: for boys who show potential in sport, music, drama or another creative activity, and are of an academic standard that might ultimately lead to Oxbridge admission

 Half term: 20th October – 1st November 2023

 Spring term: 8th January – 23rd March 2024